kairos-io/kairos/docs/content/quickstart/installation.md

 {{% notice note %}}

-Below there are instruction using the Kairos CLI.
-To install by logging over SSH into the box, see the [Manual installation](/installation/manual) section or the [Interactive installation](/installation/interactive) section for driving the installation manually from the console.
+You can find instructions showing how to use the Kairos CLI below.
+In case you prefer to install via SSH and login into the box, see the [Manual installation](/installation/manual) section or the [Interactive installation](/installation/interactive) section to perform the installation manually from the console.

 {{% /notice %}}